ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-07-eclipse-defining-custom-macros-for-indexer.md

 [![../assets/images/Selection_082.jpg](../assets/images/Selection_082.jpg)](../assets/images/Selection_082.jpg)

 The Arduino build system apparently must normally define this macro during building, by passing something like `-DARDUINO=120`, or similar, to the build system.
 So, let's just pass `-DARDUINO=1000` to the Eclipse indexer so it will see it is defined to something `> 100`, since I know it is when I build.

-When done following the instructions below, I see this instead:
+After I completed following my instructions below to set the equivalent of `-DARDUINO=1000` (which is equivalent to `#define ARDUINO 1000`) in Eclipse, I now see this instead:

 [![../assets/images/Selection_083.jpg](../assets/images/Selection_083.jpg)](../assets/images/Selection_083.jpg)